cadet/CADET-Workshop/02 CADET Fundamentals/04 adsorption/01_adsorption.md

 # Adsorption models

 At the core of chromatographic processes are interactions between the components we want to separate and a stationary phase.

 These components can be: atoms, ions or molecules of a gas, liquid or dissolved solids.

-+++ {"slideshow": {"slide_type": "subslide"}}
++++ {"slideshow": {"slide_type": "slide"}}

 ## Isotherms

 These interactions can often be described in terms of an isotherm:

 ```{note}